Objement/om-javascript-range-slider/README.md

-# Vanilla JavaScript Range-Slider (two buttons to define start and end of the range)
+# Vanilla JavaScript Range-Slider with two Buttons
 This is a really simple to include and to use range slider, implemented in Vanilla JavaScript without the need for any libraries.
 Just use a range-input, set the attribute "multiple" to it and load the .js- and .css-files.
 Everything should be fine.

 You can set the `min`- and `max`-attributes to the input field to define the maximum range.